 MOSCOW, (Dr. Sergei Kolchin for RIA Novosti)

-Dr. Sergei Kolchin is chief researcher at the Institute for International Economic and Political Studies (IIEPS) at the Russian Academy of Sciences.
+Dr. Sergei Kolchin is a chief researcher of the Institute for International Economic and Political Studies (IIEPS) at the Russian Academy of Sciences.

-The opinions expressed in this article are those of the author and may not necessarily represent the opinion of the editorial board.
+The opinions expressed in this article are those of the author and may not necessarily represent the opinions of the editorial board.